+Note:

-i/ total cash received for deposit in the General Cash account.
+Total cash received for deposit in the General Cash account.

-j/ the amount that represents the difference between the amount of current year invoiced Accounts Receivable–Revenue sold and the amount received from the sale of the Accounts Receivable–Revenue.
+Amount that represents the difference between the amount of current year invoiced Accounts Receivable–Revenue sold and the amount received from the sale of those ARs.

-k/ the amount that represents the difference between the amount of prior year invoiced Accounts Receivable–Revenue sold and the amount received from the sale of the Accounts Receivable–Revenue.
+Amount that represents the difference between the amount of prior year invoiced Accounts Receivable–Revenue sold and the amount received from the sale of those ARs.

-l/ invoice amount of Accounts Receivable–Revenue and Accounts Receivable-Operating Revenue that have been sold.
+Invoice amount of Accounts Receivable–Revenue and Accounts Receivable-Operating Revenue that have been sold.

-Journal Entry for AR-Dishonored Checks or AR-Other Sold:

-Debit:

-1110 General Cash m/

-1600 Provision for Deferred Receivables n/

-Credit:

-1315 Accounts Receivable —Dishonored Checks o/

-1319 Accounts Receivable —Other o/
+Record Accounts Receivable-Dishonored Checks or Accounts Receivable-Other Sold